Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Administration/src/autorest.md

     return {
         "type": "integer",
         "format": "unixtime",
-        "description": "The end time of the backup operation in UTC", "x-nullable": true
+        "description": "The end time of the restore operation in UTC", "x-nullable": true
     };
 ```